It’s time for Chili!

 - Saute the diced onions and red bell pepper, in the same pan as the beef was browned till the onions are translucent and the bell pepper is soft, you may need to add a bit of oil.

-- Add the jalapeno pepper and the chiplotle peppers to the pan and heat through.
+- Add the jalapeno pepper, chiplotle peppers, and garlic to the pan and heat through.

 - Add in the Chili powder, ground coriander, ground cumin, paprika, dried oregano and cinnamon and allow to heat through so that the flavors can start to blend about 1 minute stirring constantly then add to the slow cooker.